Salamandrina

-DNA testing is the most effective way to distinguish between S. terdigitata and S. perspicillata, however there is a some slight morphological differences between the two species.
+DNA testing is the most effective way to distinguish between S. terdigitata and S. perspicillata, however there are some slight morphological differences between the two species.
 S. terdigitata is on average 1 cm shorter than S. perspicillata as well as having more extensive red coloration on its Vental side.

 Fossils show that the genus formerly had a wider distribution during the Miocene and Pliocene including Spain, Germany, Hungary and Greece.